Always On mode, location and more

 We all know that some of our behaviors can harm the battery of our smartphone, but there are also some functions of the operating system itself phone that consumes more autonomy than it should.
 And there is little that users can do.

-Just recently, Qiao Zhongliang, deputy general manager of Xiaomi, commented through the Xiaomi community that many users were asking about high battery consumption by certain MIUI functions and therefore commissioned engineers to analyze these anomalies.
+Just recently, Qiao Zhongliang, Xiaomi’s deputy general manager, commented through the Xiaomi community that many users were asking about high battery consumption by certain MIUI functions and therefore commissioned engineers to analyze these anomalies.

 The report carried out after the analysis shows us how some functions of the Xiaomi operating system effectively generate a higher battery consumption and, therefore, reduce autonomy more quickly.
 According to this analysis, the functions that consume the highest percentage of battery are the following: